 Visitors turn their attention to snow-dusted Christmas markets and snow sports such as skiing and sledding.

-Explore a glacier, hike a snowy peak, skiing and snowboarding, or festive shopping at Europe’s most magical Christmas markets.
+Explore a glacier, hike a snowy peak, ski and snowboard, or enjoy festive shopping at Europe’s most magical Christmas markets.
 Winter in Europe is filled with excitement and festivities.

 If you happen to be in Europe during the winter months, there is no shortage of magical Christmas markets scattered throughout the continent.
-December is also a great time to take a Christmas market river cruise to experience the best Christmas markets in Europe.
+December is a wonderful time to visit Europe and a great time to take a Christmas market river cruise to experience the best Christmas markets in Europe.

 Best Time for Skiing in Europe

 The peak season for snowboarding and skiing in Europe is February to March.
-However, resorts usually start to open their slopes early November and stay open until around mid-April.
-In far northern countries such as Finland, ski resorts will stay open as late as June.
+However, resorts usually start to open their slopes in early November and stay open until around mid-April.
+In far northern countries such as Finland, ski resorts will remain open as late as June.

 If you’re looking for some of the cheapest ski trips, then look around the period just after Christmas.
-January is when you’ll often find the best ski deals, but make sure to avoid New Year’s Eve, Christmas Day, and February, when schools are on holiday.
+You’ll often find the best ski deal in January, but avoid New Year’s Eve, Christmas Day, and February, when schools are on holiday.

 Best Time to Visit Beaches in Europe